rnvannatta/vanity-scheme/README.md

 Things like `read-line` only grabbing 256 characters.
 Have fun!

-### No Compile Time Checking
+### Little Compile Time Checking

-There's no header files so missing symbols and basic but detectable errors are all runtime.
+There is no type checking at compile time, and header files currently only have lists of symbols not function shape.